Explore the fascinating world of the Victorian judges at this award-winning historic house.

 • And finally… a trip to the gloomy cells and vast courtroom.

-Sessions last 2.5 hours, but can be extended or reduced to your requirements.
+Sessions start in the morning, to suit your requirements and finish mid afternoon - they can be extended or reduced to your requirements.

 Victorian Christmas Scrapbook - KS1 & KS2